mitogen-hq/mitogen/docs/api.rst

         Multiple brokers may be useful when dealing with sets of children with differing lifetimes.
 For example, a subscription service where non-payment results in termination for one customer.

+    :param bool install_watcher:
+        If ``True``, an additional thread is started to monitor the lifetime of the main thread, triggering :py:meth:`shutdown` automatically in case the user forgets to call it, or their code crashed.

+        You should not rely on this functionality in your program, it is only intended as a fail-safe and to simplify the API for new users.
+In particular, alternative Python implementations may not be able to support watching the main thread.

     .. attribute:: shutdown_timeout = 5.0